z-x-yang/AOT/README.md

 # AOT: Associating Objects with Transformers for Video Object Segmentation
 This project is used to update news related to AOT, a highly effective and efficient VOS (video object segmentation) framework.

+In AOT, we propose an identification mechanism, which enables us to model, propogate, and segment multiple objects as efficient as processing a single object.

 ## News

 - `2021/10`: The conference [paper](https://arxiv.org/abs/2106.02638) has been accepted by NIPS 2021 (score 8/8/8/7).